Ahmadjajja/SMIT-WMA-6-A-E/Assignments/assignment16.md

 Kindly ensure that you complete your assignments before the next class.
 During the next session, each student will be required to present their Assignment in class. <br />

 We appreciate your efforts and look forward to reviewing your assignments. <br />
-Submission URL will be shared soon. <br />
+Submission URL will be shared soon.. <br />